RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 to the legislative and executive branches of state and federal governments, not the courts.

 Our concerns about adequately evaluating the narrow tailoring of regulations wane if the underlying expression is completely unprotected.
 Whether certain speech is not protected at all is a question that courts are regularly called upon to answer.
 James argues that to the extent that the content distributed by the defendants is at all expressive, it constitutes obscene material that is unprotected by the First Amendment. *See* [*Paris Adult Theatre I v.
-Slaton,* (S.Ct.
-1973)](http://scholar.google.com/scholar_case?case=7437343063858529835&q=james+meow&hl=en&as_sdt=6,28&scilh=0).
+Slaton,*](http://scholar.google.com/scholar_case?case=7437343063858529835&q=james+meow&hl=en&as_sdt=6,28&scilh=0) (US 1973).
 It would be novel to argue that the video games and *The Basketball Diaries* are obscene.
-As we understand James's complaint, he complains that the video games and the movie are excessively violent — yet we have generally applied our obscenity jurisprudence only to material of a sexual nature, appealing only to prurient interest and lacking any other socially redeeming value. *See* [*Miller v.
-California,* (S.Ct.
-1973)](http://scholar.google.com/scholar_case?case=287180442152313659&q=james+meow&hl=en&as_sdt=6,28&scilh=0) ("We now confine the scope of [obscene material] to works which depict or describe sexual conduct."); [*United States v.
-Thoma,* (7th Cir.
-1984)](http://scholar.google.com/scholar_case?case=6449473028065384946&q=james+meow&hl=en&as_sdt=6,28&scilh=0) (holding that because depictions of violence are not sexual, obscenity jurisprudence does not apply).
+As we understand James's complaint, he complains that the video games and the movie are excessively violent — yet we have generally applied our obscenity jurisprudence only to material of a sexual nature, appealing only to prurient interest and lacking any other socially redeeming value. *See* [*Miller*](http://scholar.google.com/scholar_case?case=287180442152313659&q=james+meow&hl=en&as_sdt=6,28&scilh=0) ("We now confine the scope of [obscene material] to works which depict or describe sexual conduct."); [*United States v.
+Thoma,*](http://scholar.google.com/scholar_case?case=6449473028065384946&q=james+meow&hl=en&as_sdt=6,28&scilh=0) (7th Cir.
+1984) (holding that because depictions of violence are not sexual, obscenity jurisprudence does not apply).

 With the sexually-oriented internet defendants, James has an arguable basis to allege that the material is unprotected speech under our conventional obscenity jurisprudence.
 Nevertheless, where the First Amendment concerns wane the most with the possibility of obscenity, the foreseeability problems loom the largest.
 In his complaint, James contends that the sexual content displayed by the internet sites made "virtual sex pleasurable and attractive" for Carneal and caused him to undertake his violent actions.
 To us, however, James's allegations regarding his exposure to violence seem much closer to the mark.
 After all, James does not seek to hold the internet defendants responsible for a sexual crime: Carneal never endeavored sexually to abuse his victims, just to kill them.

 With the movie and video game defendants, James contends that their material is excessively violent and constitutes obscene, non-protected speech.
 We decline to extend our obscenity jurisprudence to violent, instead of sexually explicit, material.
 Even if we were to consider such an expansion, James's arguments are not conceptually linked to our obscenity jurisprudence.
 The concept of obscenity was designed to permit the regulation of "offensive" material, that is, material that people find "disgusting" or "degrading." *See* [*American Amusement Mach.
 Ass'n v.
-Kendrick,* (7th Cir.
-2001)](http://scholar.google.com/scholar_case?case=13025078069235542866).
+Kendrick,*](http://scholar.google.com/scholar_case?case=13025078069235542866) (7th Cir.
+2001).
 James's argument, on the other hand, is that the violent content of these video games and the movie shapes behavior and causes its consumers to commit violent acts.
 This is a different claim than the obscenity doctrine, which is a limit on the extent to which the community's sensibilities can be shocked by speech, not a protection against the behavior that the speech creates. *Id.* at 574-75 (holding that the law of obscenity does not apply to the argument that violence in video games causes players to commit violent acts).

 This is not to say that protecting people from the violence that speech might incite is a completely impermissible purpose for regulating